 The Prince of Peace.

-The shepherds left their flock for the joy of welcoming their LORD and Savior Jesus Christ.
-The wise men traveled far following a star to honor Him.
-But for many, the tidings of great joy were lost in the hustle of yet another day.
+The shepherds left their sheep for the joy of welcoming their LORD and Savior Jesus Christ.
+The wise men traveled far not knowing exactly where they were going, just following a star to honor Him.
+But for many, the tidings of great joy were lost in the hustle of yet another ordinary day.

-It is the busiest time of the year, and often I think we live like the majority of the world did then–like we haven’t heard the tidings, and don’t know the joy.
-Perhaps we’ve forgotten some of the strains of that angel song.
+This may well be the the busiest time of the year for many of us.
+The coming and going, the planning and the wrapping of gifts drown out the Silent Night and the Music.
+I think sometimes we live like the majority of the world did then.
+We live like we haven’t heard the tidings, and act like we don’t know the joy.
+Perhaps it is because we’ve forgotten some of the strains of that angel song.
+Maybe we’ve forgotten a few of the words of the tidings.

-It isn’t about the gifts we give to each other.
-It isn’t about holly and Christmas trees.
-It is about knowing the tidings and living like we do.
+Christmas isn’t about the gifts we give to each other.
+It isn’t about holly, Christmas parties and pretty trees.
+It is about knowing the great tidings and living every day like we really do.

-And these are truly the tidings of greatest joy that have ever been told.
+These are truly the tidings of greatest joy that have ever been told.
+Let’s celebrate them this year.

 Hallelujah!
 Hallelujah!
 Hallelujah!